0xPlatinum/Neoannophobia/README.md

 We know that at the beginning of this prompt, 3 lines are printed before the new month and day are given.

 So we can just use "p.recvline()" to get all 3 of those lines, then we know the next line is the date.
 Something like this would work.
-But for now, since we just want to enter the dates and recieve dates, we just need one "p.recv()" which contains the date.
+However, since we just want to enter the dates and recieve dates, we just need one "p.recv()" which contains the date.
 Also, assuming we need to do this 100 times, lets put it into a while loop.

 	while cr !=100:
 		string = p.recv()
 Now, p.recv() bascially selects every single bit of data it can.

-We know that it is the month and date, so lets split on a space and get those into variables.
+We know that it contains the month and date, so lets split on a space and get those into variables.

 	month,day=string.split()
 Cool now this should give us the correct date !